kelseyabreu/TopicTrends/TopicTrend-pitch.md

 - **Classroom Engagement**: Increase participation by giving every student a voice
 - **Curriculum Development**: Gather feedback from students, parents, and educators
 - **Campus Improvement**: Identify student priorities for facilities and services
-- **Conference Sessions**: Enhance Q&A segments with organized audience input
+- **Conference Discussions**: Enhance Q&A segments with organized audience input

 ### Event Management